 CEFRES webinars for Ukraine

 Russia’s invasion of Ukraine marks the return of war to Europe.
 Although the war dates back to the 2014 armed conflict in Donbas, with the war of aggression against Ukraine, it is now taking on an unprecedented scale.
-This war is also fought in the field of information and interpretation, posing major challenges for observers and researchers.
-Located in the heart of Central Europe directly affected by the war, CEFRES is hosting a series of webinars dedicated to the analysis of the war and its effects in the region from the perspectives of humanities and social sciences.
+This war is also fought in the field of information and interpretation, posing major challenges for the humanities and social sciences.
+Located in the heart of Central Europe directly affected by the war, CEFRES is hosting a series of webinars dedicated to the analysis of the war and its effects in the region from the position of humanistic and social scientific inquiry.

 The challenges of hosting refugees from Ukraine in Central Europe